 John J. Durocher

-- Affiliated Assistant Professor, Kinesiology and Integrative Physiology
+- Affiliated Associate Professor, Kinesiology and Integrative Physiology

 - PhD, Biological Sciences-Exercise Physiology